 The Remuneration payable to the Cost Auditors is required to be placed before the members in a general meeting for their ratification.
 Accordingly, a Resolution for seeking members ratification for the remuneration payable to M/s.
-Manish Shukla & Associates is included at Item No. 6 of the Notice Convening the AGM.
+Manish Shukla & Associates is included at the Notice Convening the AGM.